Easter crafts and activities for kids

 Crochet a cuddly rabbit

 The Wool And The Gang team have given us a free Ruby the Rabbit crochet pattern for you to make.
-It’ll take about four hours and is probably best suited to those with some previous crochet experience.
+It’ll take about four hours and is probably best suited to those with some previous crocheting experience.

 You will need